harp-tech/protocol/Device.md

 # Device Registers and Operation

-## Introduction

-This document defines the set of common functionality that every Harp device must provide.
+This document defines the set of functionality that every Harp device is expected to provide.
 The goal is to establish a common interface for the development and operation of all Harp hardware, and to allow quick and easy integration of new devices into the existing ecosystem.
 All registers and functionality specified below MUST be implemented for a device to be compliant.

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

 ## Core registers

-All Harp devices must implement a set of common core registers.
-These reserved registers are used to identify the device, its version, and its operation modes.
+All Harp devices MUST implement the set of common core registers.
+These reserved registers are used to identify the device, the version of various components, and determine the current operation mode.
 A summary description of each core register is in [the table below](#core-register-table).

 ## Application registers

-All other registers pertaining to the operation of a specific device are **Application Registers** and should always have a register address equal to, or greater than, 32.
-Numbering and naming of these registers will be left to the developer, as they are specific to each device.
+All other registers pertaining to the operation of a specific device are **Application Registers**.
+Every application register MUST have an address equal to, or greater than, 32.
+Numbering and naming of these registers is left to the device developer, as it will always be specific to each device.

 ## Optional registers

-Some registers are marked as **Optional** in the table below and may not be fully implemented in all devices.
-All optional registers MUST implement `Read` commands by sending a reply to the host with the specified default value.
-Moreover, they should be included as part of the `R_OPERATION_CTRL` register dump.
+Some registers are marked as **Optional** in the table below and their functionality MAY not be fully implemented in all devices.
+However, all optional registers MUST implement `Read` commands by sending a reply to the host with the specified default value.
+Moreover, they MUST be included as part of the `R_OPERATION_CTRL` register dump.

-For any writeable optional registers whose function is not implemented, the device must always return a `Write` reply payload containing the register default value, to indicate the `Write` command had no effect.
-The device should not crash or enter an undefined state when a write command is sent to an optional unimplemented register.
+For any writeable optional registers whose function is not implemented, the device MUST always return a `Write` reply payload containing the register default value, to indicate the `Write` command had no effect.
+The device SHOULD NOT crash or enter an undefined state when a write command is sent to an optional unimplemented register.

-In most cases, the default value of an optional register in this specification will default to `0`.
-Other values are allowed, but they should be explicitly documented and justified on a per register basis.
+In most cases, the default value of an optional register SHOULD be `0`.
+Other values are allowed, but they MUST be explicitly documented and justified on a per-register basis.

 ## Operation Mode

 The following Harp device operation modes are specified:

-- `Standby:` Replies to host commands.
-All `Event` messages are disabled and must not be sent.
+- `Standby:` The device MUST reply to host commands.
+All `Event` messages are disabled and MUST NOT be sent to the host.
-- `Active:` Replies to host commands. `Event` messages are enabled and can be sent to the host following the device specification.
+- `Active:` The device MUST reply to host commands.
+All `Event` messages are enabled and SHOULD be sent to the host following the device specification.
 - `Speed:` Deprecated.
 Supports the implementation of a dedicated communication protocol.
-When entering this mode, the device does not reply to host commands, and only to its specific `Speed` mode commands.
+When entering this mode, the device SHOULD NOT reply to host commands, other than its specific `Speed` mode commands.

-The mandatory operation modes are `Standby` and `Active`.
-The `Speed` mode is now deprecated, and should therefore be avoided in any new applications.
-The device should reply with `Error` in case this operation mode is not supported.
+The required operation modes are `Standby` and `Active`.
+The `Speed` mode is now deprecated, and SHOULD NOT be implemented in any new applications.
+The device MUST reply with `Error` in case this operation mode is not supported.

-Harp devices should continuously check if communication with the host is active and healthy.
+Harp devices SHOULD continuously check if communication with the host is active and healthy.
 This status check will be largely dependent on the transport layer implementing the Harp protocol between host and device.
-Each implementation should clearly distinguish between `Connected` and `NotConnected` states, and it is up to the developer to decide how to implement this status check.
-When the device transitions to the `NotConnected` state, it should immediately enter `Standby` and stop transmission of further event messages.
+Each implementation SHOULD clearly distinguish between `Connected` and `NotConnected` states, and it is up to the developer to decide how to implement this status check.
+When the device transitions to the `NotConnected` state, it MUST immediately enter `Standby` and stop transmission of further `Event` messages.

-As an application example, devices using USB as the transport layer can poll for an active USB connection by checking that the state of the DTR pin is `HIGH`.
-Once the DTR pin is brought `LOW` it may be assumed that the host closed the connection and the device should enter `Standby`.
+As an application example, devices using USB as the transport layer MAY poll for an active USB connection by checking that the state of the DTR pin is `HIGH`.
+Once the DTR pin is brought `LOW` it SHOULD be assumed that the host closed the connection and the device MUST enter `Standby`.
 In this case, the host is responsible for setting the state of the DTR line when opening or closing a new connection.

 ## Core Register Table